 The return fight – Sefer Sefari.
 A career cruiserweight with a record of 23-1-0.
 21 of those 23 fights ending with a KO.
 In other words, a contender not to be trifled with.
 Fury shed over 110 pounds (50KGs) for this one.

 The fight started slow.
 Fury danced around a bit, regaining his rhythm after being warned by the referee twice.
 He soon hit his pace… as well as Sefari left, right, and centre.
-Sefari would later retire in round four after copping some punishment from the Gypsy King himself.
-And so the ball was rolling once again.
+Sefari would later retire in round four after copping too much punishment from the Gypsy King.
+The ball had started rolling once again.

 Next up was Francesco Pianeta who held a record of 35–4–1.
 Like Sefari, he had 21 KOs under his belt.
 Only this time around, Fury was kept on his toes a little more.
 The two would go the distance in ten whole rounds before Fury earned the points decision.